The Hunger Games: Mockingjay – Part 2: Cast

-Stef Dawson returned for her third appearance as Annie Cresta, Meta Golding for her second appearance as Enobaria, Robert Knepper as Antonius, Paula Malcomson for her fourth appearance as Katniss’s mother, Eugenie Bondurant as Tigris, Gwendoline Christie as Commander Lyme, a previous victor from District 2.
+Stef Dawson returned for her third appearance as Annie Cresta, Meta Golding for her second appearance as Enobaria, Robert Knepper as Antonius, Paula Malcomson for her fourth appearance as Katniss's mother, Eugenie Bondurant as Tigris, Gwendoline Christie as Commander Lyme, a previous victor from District 2.
 Twins Misty and Kim Ormiston as Leeg 1 and Leeg 2, and Joe Chrest as Mitchell, while Jennifer Lawrence's nephews, Theodore and Bear Lawrence, appear briefly as Katniss and Peeta's children.

 Production

 Pre-production

 On July 10, 2012, Lionsgate announced that the film adaptation of Mockingjay would be split into two parts; The Hunger Games: Mockingjay – Part 1, released on November 21, 2014, and The Hunger Games: Mockingjay – Part 2, released November 20, 2015.
-On November 1, 2012, Francis Lawrence, director of The Hunger Games: Catching Fire, announced that he would return to direct both final films in the series.
-Talking about direction for last two parts Francis explains, "I felt a different kind of pressure," he explains. "[On The Hunger Games: Catching Fire], I had to prove myself a little bit as the new guy in the game.
+On November 1, 2012, Francis Lawrence, director of The Hunger Games: Catching Fire, announced that he would return to direct both final films of the series.
+Talking about direction for the last two parts, Francis explains "I felt a different kind of pressure". "[On The Hunger Games: Catching Fire], I had to prove myself a little bit as the new guy in the game.
 It was a relief that it was received well by the fans.
 Even though I was relieved, it was only momentary; it sort of set the bar higher for the next one!"

 On December 6, 2012, Danny Strong announced that he would write the third and fourth films.
-On February 15, 2013, Lionsgate approved the script for Part 1 and gave Strong permission to write that of Part 2.
-In August, Hemsworth confirmed that shooting of the film would begin the following month.
+On February 15, 2013, Lionsgate approved the script for Part 1 and gave permission to write that of Part 2.
+In August, Hemsworth confirmed that shooting of the film would begin during the following month.

-The film's production began on September 16, 2013, in Boston, Atlanta, and Los Angeles.
+Production began on September 16, 2013, in Boston, Atlanta, and Los Angeles.
 Studio Babelsberg co-produced and oversaw production services for the film.
 On November 13, 2013, producer Nina Jacobson revealed that Peter Craig was also hired to write the adaptations.
-The film carried a production budget of $160 million with a further $55 million spent on promotion and advertisements, and $13.9 million in television advertisements.
+The film had a production budget of $160 million, with a further $55 million spent on promotion and advertisements, and $13.9 million on television advertisements.